CharlesFabicki/QR.Code.Generator.API/Readme.md

 Include screenshots of your application in action here.

 ## License
-This project is licensed under the License - see the LICENSE file for details.
+This project is licensed under the GNU License.

 ## Acknowledgments
 This application uses the qrserver.com API to generate QR codes.